-344. The following tables specify the relevant financial instruments that were used to derive the risk-free interest rates in the past since 1 January 2016.
+345. The following tables specify the relevant financial instruments that were used to derive the risk-free interest rates in the past since 1 January 2016.
 For currencies that do not appear in those tables the relevant financial instruments are unchanged since 1 January 2016.
-The currently used financial instruments are set out in tables 2, 5 and 6 of the main text.
+The currently used financial instruments are set out in tables 3, 4 and 5 of the main text.
+Market data until (and including) 31 December 2019 was received from Bloomberg.